grafana/grafana/docs/sources/administration/configuration.md

 ### use_browser_locale

-Set this to `true` to have date formats be automatically be derived from browser locale.
+Set this to `true` to have date formats automatically derived from your browser location.
 Defaults to `false`.
-This is an experimental feature right now with a few problems that remain unsolved.
+This is an experimental feature.

 ### default_timezone

-Used as the default timezone for user preferences.
-Can be either `browser` for the browser local timezone or a timezone name from IANA Time Zone database, e.g. `UTC` or `Europe/Amsterdam` etc.
+Used as the default time zone for user preferences.
+Can be either `browser` for the browser local time zone or a time zone name from the IANA Time Zone database, such as `UTC` or `Europe/Amsterdam`.